 Comparison guide

-Splitwise Alternative for IOUs, Repayments, and Awkward Money Conversations
+Splitwise Alternative for Ongoing Expenses, IOUs, and Group Paybacks

-Splitwise is great when a group wants to split expenses together.
-You Owe Me is built for ongoing money between real people: running balances, partial repayments, Live Links, follow-ups, repayment updates, and the history behind what is still open.
+Splitwise is great when a group wants a shared place to add expenses together.
+You Owe Me is built for people who need more than the split: Group Paybacks for shared costs you paid for, clean per-person balances, partial repayments, Live Links, follow-ups, repayment updates, and the history behind what is still open.

 Best when the hard part is not only the split.
 It is the balance, the history, and the next message.